jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (a) subsection (1) does not apply to impose on any company other than the companies specified in the Commissioner's written approval joint and several liability for income tax assessed in respect of the consolidated group for the income year to which the approval relates, except to the extent that—
     (i) the specified companies default in meeting their liability for that income tax assessed; and (ii) the Commissioner determines that the income tax liability of the consolidated group that is attributable to the taxable income of the other company is to be recovered from the other company:
-  (b) section MB 7(1) does not apply to impose on any company other than the companies specified in the Commissioner's written approval joint and several liability for the amount of provisional tax payable by the consolidated group for the income year to which the approval relates.
+  (b) sections MB 29 and MB 30 do not apply to impose on any company other than the companies specified in the Commissioner's written approval joint and several liability for the amount of provisional tax payable by the consolidated group for the income year to which the approval relates.

 ### HB 2 Taxable income to be calculated generally as if group were single company
 (1) Notwithstanding any other section of this Act, for the purposes of ensuring that a consolidated group is generally liable to income tax as if it were a single company, when calculating the taxable income for all or part of any income year of a company which is for that income year or part income year a member of the consolidated group (that year or part year being in this subsection referred to as the relevant period and the relevant period for the purposes of this section being treated as if it were an income year) to be included in the group return of income under section HB 1,—